abdelbahgat/microsoft-graph-docs/api-reference/resources/opentypeextension.md

 An **openTypeExtension** is an OData v4 open type which allows you to specify at runtime custom data in instances of resources defined in the Entity Data Model.
 This saves you time in defining new entity types just for this purpose.

-You can create data extensions in a message, event, or contact in the signed-in user's mailbox, or in an event in a group calendar of an organization.
+Office 365 Data Extensions are **openTypeExtension** instances.
+You can create such data extensions in a message, event, or contact in the signed-in user's mailbox, or in a group event or group post of a work or school account.
 In the individual-user context, the user's account can be in Office 365 or a Microsoft account (Hotmail.com, Live.com, MSN.com, Outlook.com and Passport.com).

+This resource is derived from the [extension](extension.md) abstract type and has the additional **extensionName** property.
 The **extensionName** property is the only pre-defined, writable property for all extensions.
 One way to help make sure extension names are unique is to use a reverse domain name system (DNS) method that is dependent on _your own domain_, for example, `Com.Contoso.Contact`.
 Do not use the Microsoft domain in an extension name.